p4ulor/Object-Detector-App/README.md

 - Apps that use MediaPipe will generally not run in phone emulators, you will need a physical Android device to run this app
 - MediaPipe's runs the model on your phone's CPU or GPU.
 - I'm using: Jetpack Compose, Gradle's Kotlin DSL, [Gradle version catalogs](https://developer.android.com/build/migrate-to-catalogs)
-- If the object detection overlay isn't smooth, it's because you have toggled on the "Reduce Animations" in your Android's settings
+- If the object detection outline isn't smooth, it's because you have toggled on the "Reduce Animations" in your Android's settings

 ## Project Structure Overview
 - More details in [docs](./docs)